Operators of Aspen’s full-time movie theater hang on with lease extension from city

 The operator of the Isis Theatre in downtown Aspen will get another seven months added to its lease, giving it a lifeline through January even though its four screens have been dark since mid-March.

-Members of City Council agreed in principle at a work session Tuesday to allow Los Angeles-based Metropolitan Theatres, which operates the only full-service cinema in Aspen, to extend its lease retroactively from June 21 through Jan.
+Members of City Council agreed in principle at their regular meeting Tuesday to allow Los Angeles-based Metropolitan Theatres, which operates the only full-service cinema in Aspen, to extend its lease retroactively from June 21 through Jan.
 31.

 “If this goes away, there is literally no way we could replicate this spot in town,” City Councilwoman Rachel Richards said.